-Peer Learning is one of the most effective forms of company training there is.
-It helps make company training courses and lessons much more engaging and relatable by learners.
+Peer Learning is one of the most effective forms of company training – it makes lessons easier to relate to which subsequently makes them more engaging to learners.
 L&D Experts agree that it should make up some 30 per cent of all training.
-It works both in places of existing training methodology but can easily augment existing systems.
+It works well as a standalone methodology but can also augment existing learning systems.
 So what is it and how can you make it work for you?

 What is Peer Learning?

 If you’d like to know more about how Peer Learning can enhance or augment your organisation’s training practices, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.